lolosp/laurespake/content/about/main/index.md

 show_intro: true
 intro: |

   Welcome!
-I am a biological anthropologist studying children from multiple perspectives.
-I am interested primarily in variation in child outcomes, particularly physical growth and development, and understanding how these arise I have worked with multiple types of data including: dry bones, CT scans, historical records, surveys, focus group discussions, and more.
+I am a biological anthropologist studying children.
+I am interested primarily in understanding how variation in child outcomes arises, particularly in physical growth and development.
+I have worked with multiple types of data including: dry bones, CT scans, historical records, surveys, focus group discussions, and more.
 I am currently expanding my portfolio to include immune and endocrine biomarkers.
   <br><br>
-  I am a trained osteologist and forensic anthropologist, specializing in juvenile osteology.
+  My training is as an osteologist and forensic anthropologist, specializing in juvenile osteology.
 As a forensic anthropologist, I have worked for the BC Coroner's Service and the Royal Canadian Mounted police both in the field and in the lab.
   <br><br>
   More recently, I have been working from evolutionary perspectives with the [Evolutionary Demography of Religion project](https://www.evolutionarydemographyofreligion.org/).
 As part of this project, I led fieldwork in collaboration with the KWDSS and MRC in the Gambia, where I continue to maintain scientific collaborations.
   <br><br>